Charles Starkweather: 1958 murder spree

-Starkweather drove off and was involved in a car chase with three officers (Natrona County Sheriff's Deputy William Romer, Douglas Police Chief Robert Ainslie, and Converse County Sheriff Earl Heflin), exceeding speeds of 100 mph.
-A bullet fired by Sheriff Earl Heflin shattered the windshield and flying glass cut Starkweather deep enough to cause bleeding.
-He stopped, surrendered, and was captured near Douglas, Wyoming on January 29, 1958.
-Converse County Sheriff Earl Heflin said, "He thought he was bleeding to death.
+Starkweather drove off and was involved in a car chase with three officers—Romer, Douglas Police Chief Robert Ainslie, and Converse County Sheriff Earl Heflin—exceeding speeds of 100 mph.
+A bullet fired by Heflin shattered the windshield and flying glass cut Starkweather deep enough to cause bleeding.
+He stopped, surrendered, and was taken into custody near Douglas on January 29, 1958.
+Heflin said, "He thought he was bleeding to death.
 That's why he stopped.
 That's the kind of yellow son of a bitch he is."

 Trial and execution

 Starkweather chose to be extradited from Wyoming to Nebraska.
 He and Fugate arrived there in late January 1958.
 He believed that either state would have executed him.
 He was not aware, however, that Milward Simpson, Wyoming's governor at the time, opposed the death penalty.
 Starkweather first said that he had kidnapped Fugate and that she had nothing to do with the murders.
 However, he changed his story several times.
 He testified against her at her trial, saying that she was a willing participant.

 Fugate has always maintained that Starkweather was holding her hostage by threatening to kill her family, claiming she was unaware they were already dead.
 Judge Harry A. Spencer did not believe Fugate was held hostage by Starkweather, as he determined she had had numerous opportunities to escape.
 When Starkweather was first taken to the Nebraska penitentiary after his trial, he said that he believed that he was supposed to die.
-He said if he was to be executed, then Fugate should be also.
+He said if he was to be executed, then Fugate should also be executed.

-Starkweather was convicted for the murder of Jensen, the only murder for which he was tried.
+Starkweather was convicted after the jury deliberated for 22 hours for the murder of Jensen, the only murder for which he was tried.
 On May 23, 1958, he was sentenced to death, and Starkweather was executed in the electric chair at the Nebraska State Penitentiary in Lincoln, Nebraska, at 12:04 a.m. on June 25, 1959.
-Half-hour before the execution, the doctor who was supposed to pronounce Starkweather dead, B.A.
-Finkel, himself suffered a fatal heart attack.
+Half an hour before the execution, the doctor who was supposed to pronounce Starkweather dead, B.A.
+Finkel, suffered a fatal heart attack.
 Starkweather gave no last words but in a letter from prison to his parents, wrote: "but dad I'm not real sorry for what I did cause for the first time me and Caril have (sic) more fun."
 He was reportedly indifferent about his impending death and had become resigned to his fate.

-Following the execution, Starkweather was buried in Wyuka Cemetery in Lincoln, as are five of his victims, including Mr. and Mrs. Carl Ward.
+Following the execution, Starkweather was buried in Wyuka Cemetery in Lincoln, as are five of his victims, including the Wards.

 Fugate was convicted as an accomplice and received a life sentence on November 21, 1958.
-She was paroled in June 1976 after serving seventeen-and-a-half-years at the Nebraska Correctional Center for Women in York, Nebraska.
+She was paroled in June 1976 after serving seventeen and a half years at the Nebraska Correctional Center for Women in York, Nebraska.
 She settled in Hillsdale, Michigan.